k9chen/k9chen.github.io/_pages/about.md

 Of relevance to my research is analyzing the neuroethical implications of brain intervention technologies on patient wellbeing in the context of delivering quality care and conducting clinical trials.

-My non-academic interests include, inter alia, drinking caffeine, watching political satire, and finding the One Piece.
+My non-academic interests include, inter alia, drinking caffeine, watching political satire, reading Ken Liu, and searching for the One Piece.

 ## News/Upcoming Events
 * **Aug.
 11, 2023**: The project **Spherical Mean Technique-Based Multi-Compartmental MRI Modeling for Peripheral Neuropathy Imaging** will be presented at the Barrow Neurological Institute REU Symposium